 If you haven’t checked out some of the products from Roberts Radio before now, I recommend you get started.
-This incredible UK company delivers some of the most fashionable and incredible audio tools in the industry – all with their own sense of retro charm.
+This incredible UK company delivers some of the industry’s most fashionable and incredible audio tools – all with their own sense of retro charm.

 Read on for the full review…

 Roberts Revival Uno review: Design and build

 The Roberts Revival Uno radio might be one of the most cost-effective options in the Revival range, but that doesn’t mean it looks cheap.

 In fact, probably the most appealing thing about this unit is its stylish retro design.
 Like other products from the Revival range, the Uno mimics the beauty of a classic-style 1950s radio.

 Available in various color choices, from pastel and black to dove grey, cream, duck egg, teal, and purple, there’s something to suit every taste.